thinkshout/mailchimp/README.txt

   * mailchimp_activity: Display a tab on any entity with an email address showing the email, subscribe, and unsubscribe history for that email address on your Mailchimp account.
+    IMPORTANT: This module has not yet been ported to Drupal 8, but will be in subsequent releases.

 ## Related Modules
 ### Mandrill